 A (Medium) High-Quality Texture pack for Quake.
 This includes all the wall textures and most of the item textures.
 Extract to your id1 folder.

 Texture packs for Quake can be HUGE.
 Some of them are well over a gigabyte to download.
 Most of the files in this pack are from The Quake Retexturing Project, with a few extra model skins I grabbed form other sites.
-I then resized everything by half, resulting in a texture pack that is 1/4th the file size (the originals would be over 400 meg to download).
+I then resized everything by half, resulting in a texture pack that is less than 1/4th the file size (the originals would be over 400 meg to download).
 Honestly, I don't see the point in making the textures in Quake with such a HUGE pixel count, when even a "medium" quality texture pack is going to be a vast improvement over Quake's default tiny, 256-color DOSy textures....
 Try it yourself!
 The download is actually a reasonable size, and the loading times for these smaller textures in the game should also be less.

 Medium-HQtextures.7z (91.4 meg)